Railroad Commission of Texas: Recent history

-As of March 2022, the commission members are Wayne Christian (chairman), Christi Craddick, and Jim Wright.
+As of July 2026, the commission members are Wayne Christian (chairman), Christi Craddick, and Jim Wright.
 All three members are Republicans.
-Christian was elected in 2016 as a commissioner, and was selected as chairman in 2019.
-Craddick was elected in 2012, and reelected in 2018.
-Wright was elected in 2020.
+Wright was elected in 2020 as a commissioner, and he was selected as chairman in 2025.
+Craddick was elected in 2012, and she was reelected in 2018 and 2024.
+Christian was elected in 2016, and he was reelected in 2022.

 Effective October 1, 2005, as a result of House Bill 2702, the rail oversight functions of the Railroad Commission were transferred to the Texas Department of Transportation.
 The traditional name of the commission was not changed despite the loss of its titular regulatory duties.

 Court cases involving the commission

 The Shreveport Rate Case, also known as Houston E. & W. Ry.
 Co. v.
 United States, 234 U.S. 342 (1914) arose from the Railroad Commission's setting railroad freight rates unequally.
 Because of the low intrastate rates, shippers in eastern Texas tended to ship their wares to Dallas (in Texas), rather than to Shreveport, Louisiana, although Shreveport was considerably closer to much of eastern Texas.
 The Railroad Commission's (and the railroad's) position was that only the state could regulate commerce within a state, and that the federal government had no power so to do.
 The Supreme Court ruled that the federal government's ability to regulate interstate commerce necessarily included the ability to regulate intrastate “operations in all matters having a close and substantial relation to interstate traffic,” and to ensure that “interstate commerce may be conducted upon fair terms.”

 The Railroad Commission has also figured prominently in two major U.S. Supreme Court cases on the doctrine of abstention: